top of page

 Networking and collaboration opportunities will result from the roadshows and SCHA will make every effort to support these, including where groups wish to continue the regional roadshows in subsequent years.

 We are evaluating how effective the roadshow format is in meeting its networking, listening and signposting objectives.
 The interim report from our roadshow feedback forms, published in January 2025, is available on our Library page.
-This will shortly be updated to include the feedback from the spring roadshows.
+This will shortly be updated to include the feedback from the remaining roadshows.

 bottom of page